vkucukcakar/lemp-stack-compose/README.md

 * Nginx, PHP-FPM and rsyslog images will create well-commented configuration files on the first run
 * All automatically created configurations are well-commented and ready to be edited at mount location configurations/
 * MySQL configuration is statically included at location configurations/server-db/mysql.cnf
-* Containers: Nginx proxy, Nginx upstream, PHP-FPM, MySQL, Rsyslog, Postfix, Phpmyadmin, Cron, Portainer
+* Containers: Nginx proxy, Nginx upstream, PHP-FPM, MySQL, Rsyslog, Postfix, Adminer/Phpmyadmin, Portainer
-* Develeopment and production usage examples

 ## Requirements